Welcome to Our Blog on the Camino Portuguese

-Welcome to our Camino Portuguese Central blog!
-Over the span of 32 days in May and April 2019 we completed this 690 km pilgrimage route from Lisbon, Portugal to Santiago de Compostela, Spain.
-I am a naturalist and bird lover, and Sean is a landscape photographer.
-Together we walked, photographed, and blogged the pilgrimage route, and it was unlike any of the previous pilgrimage trails we've previously experienced.
+Welcome to our blog on the Camino Portuguese!
+Over the span of 32 days in April and May, we walked this beautiful and culturally rich pilgrimage trail stretching from Lisbon, Portugal, to Santiago de Compostela, Spain.
+As a naturalist and bird lover (Sonya) and a landscape photographer (Sean), we set out to walk, observe, photograph, and share the journey - and what we found was unlike any pilgrimage we had previously experienced.

 A Return to the Camino de Santiago